autodesk-platform-services/aps-postman-flows-tutorial/docs/part2-flow-module-buckets/index.md

 - Click the **Run** button in the toolbar at the bottom of the flow canvas
 - After the flow has completed, select any of the blocks to open the preview of their inputs and outputs
-- For example, after selecting the **Condition** block, we can see that - in case of my own application which currently contains 19 OSS buckets - the **Has next page** output initially sent out the first 10 buckets together with the URL for the next page, and later the **Default** output sent out the complete list of 19 buckets
+- For example, after selecting the **Condition** block, we can see that - in case of my own application which currently contains 19 buckets - the **Has next page** output initially sent out the first 10 buckets together with the URL for the next page, and later the **Default** output sent out the complete list of 19 buckets

 ![Explore block outputs](images/explore-outputs.png)